-- 10.68 The MNES section must assess the likely and potential impacts resulting from the construction, operation, maintenance and decommissioning of components of the project, including both onlease and off-lease activities, on listed migratory species and their habitat in the terrestrial, marine and palustrine wetland areas within and adjacent to the project area (relevant to the extent of those impacts on listed migratory species).
+- 10.68 The MNES section must assess the likely and potential impacts resulting from the construction, operation, maintenance, decommissioning and rehabilitation components of the project, including both on-lease and off-lease activities, on listed migratory species and their habitat in the terrestrial, marine and palustrine wetland areas within and adjacent to the project area (relevant to the extent of those impacts on listed migratory species).
 These impacts must include but are not limited to:

 - (a) noise

 - (b) underwater noise, vibration, and activity

 - (c) catchment runoff

 - (d) vegetation clearing

 - (e) decreases in quality of a foraging or nesting area for migratory species

 - (f) anchoring and mooring

 - (g) changes to hydrology

 - (h) increased lighting

 - (i) dust, and

-- (j) vessel strike.

-- 10.69 The assessment of potential impacts of the action on migratory shorebirds must be done in accordance with the EPBC Act Policy Statement 3.21 Industry guidelines for avoiding, assessing and mitigating impacts on EPBC Act listed migratory shorebird species (2017).86 - 10.70 Assess the likely impacts of modification to seagrass habitats resulting from land-based runoff, pollution, noise pollution, physical disturbance, and sediment suspension on the relevant migratory species, considering direct, indirect, facilitated, and cumulative impacts. - 10.71 Assess the direct, indirect, facilitated, and cumulative effects of the proposed action on migratory marine species (e.g. inshore dolphins, Dugongs, and sea turtles) that may change animal behaviour underwater (e.g. construction impacts related to impulsive or tonal noise and vibration from pile driving activities, and due to vessel movements and vessel strike) and above water (e.g. due to24-hour lighting and noise). - 10.72 Describe, with supporting evidence, how the proposed action will not be inconsistent with Australia's obligations under: - (a) The Bonn Convention - (b) China-Australia Migratory Bird Agreement - (c) Japan-Australia Migratory Bird Agreement - (d) Republic of Korea-Australia Migratory Bird Agreement - (e) any international agreement approved under subsection 209(4) of the EPBC Act.
+- (j) vessel strike. - 10.69 The assessment of potential impacts of the action on migratory shorebirds must be done in accordance with the EPBC Act Policy Statement 3.21 Industry guidelines for avoiding, assessing and mitigating impacts on EPBC Act listed migratory shorebird species (2017).95 - 10.70 Assess the likely impacts of modification to seagrass habitats resulting from land-based runoff, pollution, noise pollution, physical disturbance, and sediment suspension on the relevant migratory species, considering direct, indirect, facilitated, and cumulative impacts. - 10.71 Assess the direct, indirect, facilitated, and cumulative effects of the proposed action on migratory marine species (e.g. inshore dolphins, dugongs, and sea turtles) that may change animal behaviour underwater (e.g. construction impacts related to impulsive or tonal noise and vibration from pile driving activities, and due to vessel movements and vessel strike) and above water (e.g. due to 24 hour lighting and noise). - 10.72 Describe, with supporting evidence, how the proposed action will not be inconsistent with Australia's obligations under: - the Bonn Convention (a) - China-Australia Migratory Bird Agreement (b) - (c) Japan-Australia Migratory Bird Agreement - (d) Republic of Korea-Australia Migratory Bird Agreement - any international agreement approved under subsection 209(4) of the EPBC Act.

-Impacts on the Great Barrier Reef Marine Park, Great Barrier Reef World Heritage Area and Great Barrier Reef National Heritage Place
+Impacts on the GBRMP, Great Barrier Reef World Heritage Area and Great Barrier Reef National Heritage Place

 - 10.73 Describe and assess all impacts (direct, indirect, facilitated, and cumulative) to the values of the GBRMP, GBRWHA and GBRNHP that are associated with the action. - 10.74 After consideration of proposed avoidance, mitigation, and management measures, provide an assessment of the likelihood of significant impacts on the those controlling provisions.
-The significant impact assessment must consider the DCCEEW's Significant impact guidelines 1.1 (2013).87 - 10.75 Describe how the action is not inconsistent with the relevant reports and documents including, but not limited to: - (a) The Reef 2050 Long-Term Sustainability Plan (2021-2025)88 and any subsequent reviews - (b) The Reef 2050 Water Quality Improvement Plan 2017-2022 (WQIP)89 - (c) Cumulative Impact Management Policy (2018)90 - (d) Net Benefit Policy (2018)91
+The significant impact assessment must consider the DCCEEW's Significant impact guidelines 1.1 $(2013)^{96}$ - 10.75 Describe how the action is not inconsistent with the relevant reports and documents including, but not limited to: - The Reef 2050 Long-Term Sustainability Plan (2021-2025)97 and any subsequent reviews (a) - The Reef 2050 Water Quality Improvement Plan 2017-2022 (WQIP)98 (b) - (c) Cumulative Impact Management Policy (2018)99 - Net Benefit Policy (2018)100 (d)